msobura/SQLServerEnum/README.md

 Every database developer has to deal with enum values.
 They often come in a form of system tables.
 I've found (and worked) at least 4 different ways of dealing with them.

+Unfortunately, currently Microsoft is not interested in giving us the solution for this problem, e.g. https://connect.microsoft.com/SQLServer/feedback/details/254293/allow-literals-and-read-only-table-data-to-be-represented-as-enums

 Magic numbers
 -------------
 	Pros: